NoahAlbers/depth-divers-site/README.md

 ## Features

 ### Messaging System
 A full messaging platform with direct messages, group chats, and a shared pinboard per conversation.
 Supports in-character (IC) and out-of-character (OOC) message tagging, emoji reactions with personalized quick-access rows, read receipts, markdown formatting, and link previews.
-The DM has a god-mode view that sees all messages — including player-to-player private chats — without the players knowing.
+The DM has a god-mode view that sees all messages, including player-to-player private chats, without the players knowing.

 ### Initiative Tracker
 Real-time combat initiative tracker with a three-phase system: the DM opens an encounter, players submit their own rolls, and the DM locks and sorts the order.
 Players see the live turn order on their phones.
-The DM advances turns, adds monsters, and resets encounters — all synced to every player's screen within seconds.
+The DM advances turns, adds monsters, and resets encounters, all synced to every player's screen within seconds.

 ### Minigames & Puzzles
 A game framework with a lobby system, DM-controlled launcher, and a growing library of D&D-themed games.
 Games run locally on each player's device with seeded randomness for competitive fairness, and player ability scores influence difficulty.
 Current games include: